unko-chan/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter like webapp.

 This repository includes starter code from Lighthouse Labs for the project.
 I've built upon this project to practice my HTML, CSS, JS, jQuery and AJAX front-end skills, along with my Node, Express MongoDB back-end skills.